Annual U.S. Ski & Snowboard History Celebration

-You ever wonder where the legends of skiing and snowboarding are today?
-They reunite each year at a different location during Snowsport History Week to celebrate.
-This year in Stowe, Vermont marks the 26th annual gathering hosting the ISHA Awards Dinner, parties, on-snow gatherings and the induction of 9 newly elected Honored Members of the U.S. Ski and Snowboard Hall of Fame.
+Do you ever wonder where the legends of skiing and snowboarding are today?
+They reunite each year at a different location during the Annual Ski & Snowboard History Celebration.
+Our annual gathering hosts the ISHA Awards Dinner, parties, on-snow gatherings, and the induction of 9 newly elected Honored Members of the U.S. Ski and Snowboard Hall of Fame.
 Speaking of history, let’s take a look at how we got this far.

-In the spring of 1991, the late Mason Beekley founded the nonprofit International Skiing History Association (ISHA), initially as a way to encourage more research on the subject, with a quarterly newsletter to publish original articles.
-By late summer the new organization had about 150 charter members.
+In the spring of 1991, the late Mason Beekley founded the nonprofit International Skiing History Association (ISHA).
+Initially, the organization was intended to encourage more research on the subject, with a quarterly newsletter that published original articles.
+By late summer, the new organization had about 150 charter members.
 It was time for a national “convention.”

 Doug Pfeiffer organized the inaugural ISHA Gathering at Whistler, British Columbia, in April 1992.
 Present were Mason and his wife Licia Beekley, Morten Lund, Andrea Mead Lawrence, Penny Pitou, Glenn and Donna Parkinson, Kazuo Ogawa, John O’Meara, Ekkhart Ulmrich, Doug and Ginny Pfeiffer, Worthington Mixer, and Mick Hull.